 Lasting Powers of Attorney (LPA)

-The registration of the forms with the Office of the Public Guardian
+Registering your LPAs with the Office of the Public Guardian; and

 Enduring Powers of Attorney (EPA)